 Kid-friendly local foods that often work:

-- Rice + chicken dishes: simple and dependable.
+- Rice + chicken dishes: easy and predictable.

 Practical Tips We’ve Learned

-- Call in advance.
-Ask about stairs/elevators, high chairs, and family seating space.
+- Call ahead.
+Inquire about stairs/elevators, high chairs, and family seating space.

 - Plan around routines.
 Some venues pause service briefly at certain times.